A trek along Cape West Coast, South Africa, delivers scenic locations, cultural diversity, and culinary experiences found nowhere else in the world.

 Living in such a beautiful and untouched environment, it is no stretch to see why it has become so much a part of who we are.
-The Cape West Coast is a hiker’s paradise with inviting trails and lookout points scattered along the coastline.
+The Cape West Coast is a hiker’s paradise with inviting trails and lookout points scattered along this South Africa coastline.

-This article is a play-by-play route along one of the most incredible coastlines of the wild African Atlantic.
+This article is a play-by-play road trip route along one of the most incredible coastlines of the wild African Atlantic.